 Caregivers need to remember that family members follow long-established patterns for making decisions.
 It is unrealistic to think that patterns will change when handling a difficult issue like driving safety.
 Caregivers can work to minimize friction by listening to different opinions and appreciating what each person can contribute, even if it differs from their point of view.
 Disagreements in families often result when individuals do not have the same opportunities to assess driving abilities.
-Having factual information about driving behavior does not guarantee families will reach consensus on when to limit driving.
+Having factual information about driving behavior does not guarantee families will reach a consensus on when to limit driving.
 However, frequent, open communication about specific, observed behaviors and concerns may help to lessen differences.
 Everyone involved in caring for the person with dementia can help by focusing on the key issues; the self-respect of the person with dementia and the safety of everyone on the road.

 Information on driving and Alzheimer's was Printed with permission from The Hartford, Hartford, CT 06115.
-Find out more from them through our state resources.

 Additional information resources

-BrightFocus Foundation funds research seeking cures for Alzheimers disease, age-related macular degeneration and glaucoma, and provides the public with information about risk factors, preventative lifestyles, available treatments and coping strategies.
+BrightFocus Foundation funds research seeking cures for Alzheimer's disease, age-related macular degeneration and glaucoma, and provides the public with information about risk factors, preventative lifestyles, available treatments and coping strategies.